 Transitioning from one OSHC provider to another can be a difficult time for your school community.
-It’s important to make sure there are procedures in place to ensure the transition is a smooth one.
+It’s important to make sure there are procedures in place to ensure the transition is smooth.

 Here are some things you can do to ease stress and anxiety during this time: